Grathium/labyrinth/README.md

 # labyrinth _Rebuild_
->to configure/start, run start.bat in the RAW DIRECTORY
+>to configure/start, run start.bat in the RAW DIRECTORY..
 >can now access .lab websites

 ---